anthonyraymond/joal/README.md

 [![Coverage Status](https://coveralls.io/repos/github/anthonyraymond/joal/badge.svg?branch=master)](https://coveralls.io/github/anthonyraymond/joal?branch=master)

 # Disclamer
-JOAL is not designed to help you download illegal materials !
-Don't break your country's law.
+JOAL is not designed to help or encourage you downloading illegal materials !
+You must respect the law applicable in your country.
 I couldn't be held responsible for illegal activities performed by your usage of JOAL.

 # JOAL
 This is the server application (with an **optional** webui), if you are interested in the desktop app look at [here](https://github.com/anthonyraymond/joal-desktop).